sparkfun/WiFly-Shield/src/WiFly/README.txt

 }
 ---

+If the network you want to connect to has no passphrase you can use this form:

+---
+  if (!WiFly.join("ssid")) {
+     // Handle the failure
+  }
+---

-From then on you can use the Client and Server classes (re-implemented for the WiFly) mostly as normal.
+In both cases from then on you can use the Client and Server classes (re-implemented for the WiFly) mostly as normal.

 You can supply a domain name rather than an IP address for client
 connections: